asorbini/rticonnextdds-docker-crosscompile/README.md

 The need for this change stems from [a problem with stock builds of CMake](https://gitlab.kitware.com/cmake/cmake/-/issues/20568) between versions 3.15 and 3.18 that prevents them from working under emulated arm architectures.
-The only solution is to rebuild CMake with a certaion compilation flag, so a version earlier than 3.15 is used to same time.
+The only solution is to rebuild CMake with `-D_FILE_OFFSET_BITS=64`, so a version earlier than 3.15 is used instead to same time.

 ## Usage Examples